Splenomegaly Medication

 Meningitis group A C Y and W-135 vaccine (Menomune-A/C/Y/W-135)

-This vaccine contains capsular polysaccharide antigens (groups A, C, Y, and W-135) of N meningitidis.
+This vaccine contains capsular polysaccharide antigens (groups A, C, Y, and W-135) of Neisseria meningitidis.
 It may be used to prevent and control outbreaks of serogroup C meningococcal disease, according to guidelines from the US Centers for Disease Control and Prevention (CDC).
-The vaccine induces the formation of bactericidal antibodies to meningococcal antigens.
-It is used for active immunization against invasive meningococcal disease caused by inclusive serogroups.
-The vaccine induces antibody response for serogroup A in individuals as young as 3 months, but it is poorly immunogenic for serogroup C in recipients younger than 18-24 months.

 Haemophilus influenza type b conjugate vaccine (ActHIB, Hiberix, PedvaxHIB)

-This vaccine is used for the routine immunization of children against invasive diseases caused by H influenzae type B. It decreases nasopharyngeal colonization.
-The CDC Advisory Committee on Immunization Practices has recommended that all children receive a conjugate vaccine licensed for infant use at age 2 months.
+This vaccine is also used for the routine immunization of children against invasive diseases caused by Haemophilus influenzae type B.

 Antibiotics, Other